lammps/lammps/doc/src/Build_link.rst

 file is located.
 The *-llammps* argument is shorthand for telling the compiler to link the file *liblammps.a*\ .

-The benefit of linking ot a static library is, that the resulting executable is independent of that library since all used executable code is copied into the calling executable.
-However, it is only as simple as shown for the case of a plain LAMMPS library without any optional packages and libraries.
-Otherwise, you need to include all flags, libraries, and paths that are required to link the LAMMPS executable.
-Assuming you have compiled LAMMPS using the conventional build system with "make serial" and also have the POEMS package installed, the command changes to:
+However, it is only as simple as shown above for the case of a plain LAMMPS library without any optional packages that depend on libraries (bundled or external).
+Otherwise, you need to include all flags, libraries, and paths for the coupled executable, that are also required to link the LAMMPS executable.

+*CMake build*\ :

+When using CMake, additional libraries with sources in the lib folder are built, but not included in liblammps.a and (currently) not installed with "make install" and not included in the *pkgconfig* configuration file.
+They can be found in the top level build folder, but you have to determine the necessary link flags manually.
+It is therefore recommended to either use the traditional make procedure to build and link with a static library or build and link with a shared library instead.

+*Traditional make*\ :

+After you have compiled a static LAMMPS library using the conventional build system for example with "make mode=lib serial".
+And you also have installed the POEMS package after building its bundled library in lib/poems.
+Then the commands to build and link the coupled executable change to:

 .. code-block:: bash

    gcc -c -O -I${HOME}/lammps/src/STUBS -I${HOME}/lammps/src -caller.c
-   mpicxx -o caller caller.o -L${HOME}/lammps/src/../lib/poems \
+   g++ -o caller caller.o -L${HOME}/lammps/src/../lib/poems \
      -L${HOME}/lammps/src/STUBS -L${HOME}/lammps/src -llammps -lpoems -lmpi_stubs

-You can display the currently applied settings for the "serial" machine target by using the command:
+Note, that you need to link with "g++" instead of "gcc", since LAMMPS is C++ code.
+You can display the currently applied settings for building LAMMPS for the "serial" machine target by using the command:

 .. code-block:: bash